JeralSandeeptha/Frontend-System-Design/README.md

 6. Application Cache

+- HTML5 introduced Application Cache (AppCache), but it has been deprecated in favor of Service Workers.

 Best Practices for Client Side Caching
 - Use Long Cache Durations for Static Assets: (e.g., images, fonts)
 - Enable Service Workers for Offline Caching.